jesh430/ojeshthursday/README.md

 # ojeshthursday
-## My nanme is Ojesh Upadhyay
+## My name is Ojesh Upadhyay
 what I have learned in last 4 days:-
 - posting stuff from github desktop
-- repo the respitory
+- repo the repositories
 - mindset
 - computational thinking and a coder's computer
 - setting up VS code and githib desktop